tktong/Spring-Boot-MVC-Sandbox/README.md

 # Spring Boot MVC Sandbox

-A minimum standalone Spring Boot MVC with a single controller, service, repository, and entity.
+A minimal standalone Spring Boot MVC with a single controller, service, repository, and entity.
 Useful for isolated prototyping.

 ## Gradle